eugnsp/es_la/doc/matrix.md

 Matrix() = default;
 ```

 Default constructor.
-Constructs the matrix with default or value initialized matrix elements
+Constructs the matrix with default or value initialized matrix elements.

 ```cpp
 // SD, DS, and DD.